System

 - system update offline list

-n1(config)# system update offline list 1 rls-20 2 rls-21 3 rls-21.1
+- List available updates on removable storage - Example: - n1(config)# system update offline list 1 rls-20 2 rls-21 3 rls-21.1

 - system update offline install ARTIFACT